So You Think You Can Dance: The Next Generation (American TV series): Week 3 (August 1, 2016)

-August 22, 2016 (final 6)
+Week 4: Quarter-Finals (August 22, 2016)

 The show began with a group contemporary routine for all of the contestants and all-stars.
 Later, four of the female all-stars danced a contemporary routine, and Comfort and the five male all-stars danced a hip-hop number.
 Each of the contestants danced a routine in their primary style with their all-star, paired with another contestant for a routine in a new genre, and also performed a short solo dance in their own genre.
 Ruby was eliminated, based on the previous week's voting.